redox-os/book/src/trying-out-redox.md

 On the demo system, click on the Redox symbol in the bottom left corner of the screen.
 This brings up a menu, which, for the demo system, includes some games.
 Feel free to give them a try!

 Many of the available commands are in the folders `/usr/bin` and `/ui/bin`, which are included in your command path.
-Open a Terminal window and type `ls file:/usr/bin` (or just `ls /usr/bin`) to see some of the available commands.
+Open a Terminal window and type `ls /usr/bin` (or `ls /scheme/file/usr/bin`) to see some of the available commands.

 > 💡 **Note:** some of the games listed below are installed in the `/usr/games` directory, which is not included in the default command path.
 To run these games from the terminal, you may have to specify their full path in their execution.